Frequently Asked Questions

 When are the Board meetings?

-The SDCCS Board holds a regularly scheduled meeting every other month of the year (February, April, June, August, October, and December).
-Meetings are typically held on the third Tuesday of the month at 5:30 p.m. at the Linda Vista campus.
+The SDCCS Board holds a regularly scheduled meeting every month of the year.
+Meetings are typically held on the second Tuesday of the month at 5:30 p.m. at alternating campuses.

 How are the meetings run?

 The SDCCS Board meetings are run in accordance with the Brown Act of California.
 They are meetings held in public and they are open to any member of the community to attend.
 Meetings begin with an opportunity for public comment.
 The Board then works through its agenda items.